The concept of "newborn weight gain" has been bugging moms for a long long time now.

-If your mother-in-law says you have not been feeding the baby well, or if you keep on comparing your baby's newborn weight gain with your best friend's baby, or your sister believes that your baby is not outgrowing his clothes for quite some time now, then STOP!
-Check the weight-chart below to see how your little one is growing, and stop focusing on what other people say!
+If your mother-in-law says you have not been feeding the baby well, or if you keep on comparing your baby's newborn weight gain with your best friend's, or your colleague believes that your baby is not outgrowing his clothes for quite some time now, then STOP!
+Stop focusing on what other people say.
+To be on the safe side (sometimes they could be right), check the baby milestones chart below to see how your little one is growing.

 A baby's birth weight depends upon many factors including the mother's health and diet, genes and family structure.
 It is also interesting to note that the babies born in Asia will have a different average birth weight than those born in the Europe or Africa.
 Upon discharge time, the newborn sheds off a couple of pounds that was generally due to swelling at the time of birth.